Dursley Public Houses

 "The King's Head Inn", Parsonage Street

 In early years The King's Head served ales and stouts from the Nailsworth Brewery.
-It is still trading, now being the only pub present on Parsonage Street after the demolition of the Bell & Castle in 1959.
+It is still trading in 2015, now being the only pub present on Parsonage Street after the demolition of the Bell & Castle in 1959.

 (c1920's - courtesy Colin Timbrell)